SamH314/cse15l-lab-reports/LabReport3.md

 * The symptom, as the output of running the tests:

+An output from a Failure-inducing input for the buggy program:

 <img width="958" alt="Screenshot 2023-11-01 at 12 34 54 PM" src="https://github.com/SamH314/cse15l-lab-reports/assets/146782614/b83d4bdd-a308-4edf-97ab-0e52a82686ba">

+An output from an input that doesn't induce a failure for the buggy program:

 <img width="321" alt="Screenshot 2023-11-01 at 12 33 08 PM" src="https://github.com/SamH314/cse15l-lab-reports/assets/146782614/29c5cd38-3a11-47b9-aa41-32c5d485d6f2">